 What to Do

 The next day, embark on a biking adventure along the 11-mile Tony Knowles Coastal Trail to Kincaid Park right from downtown.
-There are several locations for bike rentals, including two spots on L street, and a full day of use will only set you back about $30-$40.
+There are several locations for bike rentals, including two spots on L street, and a full day of use will only set you back about $30 to $40.
 The trail winds its way along the coastline, passing wetlands and forested area that reveal a myriad of wildlife.
 You're highly likely to cross paths with more moose, and there are several great spots for bird-viewing.
 Black bears are even known to come down from the surrounding mountains and hang alongside the trail, and sometimes beluga whales can be seen traveling in the water.

 Curious about what else Alaska has to offer?
 Check out these seven most iconic Alaska experiences.